Functional programming made simple

 | _ -> 0

 Hindley-Milner type inference means you write less code while getting more safety.
-Types are inferred automatically, catching errors at compile time.
+Types are inferred automatically, catching errors at compile time, with optional linear, affine, relevant, and borrow annotations when ownership matters.

 # No type annotations needed